 - Raid your wardrobe - knit cardigans, larger coats, maternity coats can all work well.
 Raid your partners wardrobe too!

-- A sling cover – waterproof and with ties designed to easily attach to a carrier or sling, these are an easy way of keep baby warm while working with your existing coats etc. There are a number of brands but we really love the Bundlebean cover because it is 100% waterproof and really does work on ALL different types of slings or carriers.
+- A sling cover - waterproof and with ties designed to easily attach to a carrier or sling, these are an easy way of keep baby warm while working with your existing coats etc. There are a number of brands but we really love the Bundlebean cover because it is 100% waterproof and really does work on ALL different types of slings or carriers.
 It even works on framed backpacks and pushchairs!
 Choose from the lightweight rain cover (£29.95) or the toasty fleece lined all weather cover (£39.95).
 Update (Dec 2022) For those looking for something a bit plainer - a client recently purchased this one from Amazon and absolutely raves about it.

-- A coat extender – simply works with your existing coat to add a panel for baby.
+- A coat extender - simply works with your existing coat to add a panel for baby.
 We have a ZipUsIn and I love the joy on peoples faces when they test it out and find this simple low cost thing fits with their current coat!
-They cost ~£30 and there’s a handy guide on their website to ensure you buy the right one for your coat.
-Even better these are also available in Boots so if your anything like me and have boots points you’ve forgotten about it might be an even cheaper option!
+They cost ~£30 and there's a handy guide in the product description to ensure you buy the right one for your coat.
+Similar are the beautiful Miminku handmade inserts which again come with a variety of zips or solutions if your coat has a different zip style.
 Alternatively, if you are feeling crafty you can knit your own coat extender using this pattern.
 Or even simply tuck a blanket around the baby carrier and then pop your coat on as normal leaving it open.
 Not as waterproof but certainly cheap and cheerful!

 - The most elegant but of course most expensive solution is to purchase a specialist babywearing coat.
-When my march born son came along I decided against this, as I felt it was a vast expense for something that I wouldn’t use much.
-I mean he was a summer baby and I’d only carry him for a few months right?
-Hmmmmmm… turned out I was so wrong, I carried him regularly for 3 years and went through 3 winters.
-In particular, I really struggled keeping him and I warm while carrying on my back and I hated carrying over coats as it was so bulky and uncomfortable and I always worried he was cold.
-Just before Rachel was born my normal coat was in dire need of replacing and so I caved and bought myself once of these wonderful coats as I now knew that I would get the use from it.
+When my march born son came along I decided against this, as I felt it was a vast expense for something that I wouldn't use much.
+I mean he was a summer baby and I'd only carry him for a few months right?
+Hmmmmmm... turned out I was so wrong, I carried him regularly for 3 years and went through 3 winters.
+During the winters I struggled with warmth v comfort while carrying him on my back.
+Carrying over coats was so bulky and uncomfortable and I always worried he was cold.
+Just before Rachel was born my normal coat was in dire need of replacing and so I caved and bought myself one of these wonderful coats as I now knew that I would get the use from it.
 The other reason they appealed is that most also can be used as normal coats too, so hopefully can still be used for many years to come.
 These coats come in a wide range of styles to suit all tastes and bodyshapes.
-Brands I would recommend include Mamalila, Wombat&Co (review here), Angelwings, Lenny Lamb, and Lileputi.
+Brands I would recommend include Mamalila, MaM, Wombat&Co (review here), Angelwings, Lenny Lamb, and Lileputi.
 These are all brands that either myself or a close friend have used, loved and offer good quality and flexible use.
-There are also a number of cheaper more budget brands such as the Verbaudet coat or the Bonprix maternity coat but be aware that these coats don’t offer back carrying functionality, so while cheaper than those listed above won’t last as long and may prove to be a false economy in the end.
+There are also a number of cheaper more budget brands such as the Verbaudet coat or the Bonprix maternity coat but be aware that these coats don't offer back carrying functionality, so while cheaper than those listed above won't last as long and may prove to be a false economy in the end.

 While not all of these ideas are waterproof, those that aren't can always be used in combination with an umbrella.
 In fact, given the unpredictability of the British weather, I highly recommend always having a small compact umbrella in your change bag just in case.